dimdenGD/OldTwitter/README.md

 - Removes all ads
 - Easy download of videos and GIFs
 - Translate tweets without having to open them
+- Shows why tweets were added to algorthimical timeline
 - Set users to autotranslate their tweets
 - Dark mode support
 - Ability to enable/disable Twemoji, disable stars (favorites) back to likes (hearts), change default link color and font
 - Lot of hotkeys
+- Mobile support with Kiwi Browser or Firefox
 - Custom CSS support

 ## Manual installation